StarchyPepper29/BoredDesigner/README.md

 * What migrations you ask?
 User model and moodboard models changed so that moodboard ID can be saved against user table to fetch and apply API calls on
 * API calls you ask?
 All moodboard CRUD endpoints have been set up and should authorize
 * (I will fit in illustrations later)

+  DAY 5:
+  * Vite app created we shall work with that.
+There are alot of fancy react apps it was quite an experience to even learn what they all do but damn the hot reload and run time is ridiculously fast
+  * Thats all i did